-How to Access Other Devices Connected to My Wifi?
+How to Access the Devices Connected to Your Router?

 Your router is the central hub of your Wi-Fi network, and it holds all the information about connected devices.
 Here's how to access your router's web interface and view connected devices: Spy on someone through Wifi is also possible.